Hermsi1337/docker-sshd/README.md

 ```

 ### Use with docker-compose
-I built this image in order to use it along with a nginx and fpm-php container for transferring files via sftp. <br>
+I built this image in order to use it along with a nginx and fpm-php container for transferring files via sftp.
 If you are interested in a Dockerfile which fulfills this need: [this way](https://github.com/Hermsi1337/docker-compose/blob/master/full_php_dev_stack/docker-compose.yml)